fourkitchens/western-university/web/themes/custom/western-up/styleguide/1__Branding/0__Logo.md

 ---
-title: "Gatsby"
+title: "Logo"
-description: "This is about Gatsby as the design system static site generator."
+description: "This is about the WUP Logo and usage"
 publishToStyleGuide: true
 ---

-# Learning about Gatsby
+# Western University of Pennsylvania Logo & Usage

 To do - fill with content about Gatsby as the static site generator and how to style and override for design system